MaamIL/MyLittleApps/Point Color Detector/README.md

 **colors.csv** - a csv file containing the RGB codes and the color name, taken from the web.<br>
 **image file** - an image to open the app with.<br>
 The code is pretty simple and straight forward.
 It requires opencv (cv2) and pandas python libraries.<br>
 The image is read with cv2.imread.
 A cv2.setMouseCallback is set.
 Once a point (x,y) is double clicked, I'm searching for the color values in the image (img[x,y]).
 Then, I'm getting the most matching color from the csv file.
 This is done by calculate minimum distance from all colors.
-Last- I'm showing it ontop of the image.
+Last- I'm showing it on top of the image.

 ## Playing Point Color Detection